-The commands section will have examples showing the basic syntax of the commands, but will not have "working" module definitions as examples because the necessary support code is outside of the scope of the examples for the reference manual.
+The examples provided below will generally only show the basic syntax of the commands, and will not have "working" module definitions as examples because the necessary support code is outside of the scope of the examples for the reference manual.
 Also, one often needs a model which uses the module to really have an example that shows the components in operation.
 In the examples directory of the source code distribution one can find a directory called creating-modules.
-In that directory are new module definition files which implement modules along with the corresponding models which use the features provided by those modules.
+In that directory are new module definition files which implement demonstration modules along with corresponding models which use the features provided by those modules.
 The documentation for the modules and how to run the associated models are included in the comments of those files.